Xovaryu/ClusterVisionF/README.md

 -Fixed a refactoring issue that would case the program to fail when parsing a new token
 -Fixed capitalization of the font name used as an example in 1.User_Settings.py, you may or may not have to adjust/delete the file
 -Raised the JPG quality to 90 to prevent overly destructive artifacts in collages (the quality setting will be exposed at a later date)

+### Version 3.2
+#### Added Features/Changes
+-Added f-string support for scale/steps
+-Added decrisper (dynamic thresholding) f-string support
+-Added row/column (r/c) variables for use in cluster collages
+-Adjusted PIL settings to support much larger images
+-Added a button in the settings window to allow completely skipping any generations (mostly useful for debugging and ensuring that no Anlas is spent accidentally)
+-Changed model numbers to reflect the micro-update NAI made
+-Added buttons to inject f-string templates to the prompt/UC
+-Added a clear button for seeds when making image sequences
+-Made the enumerator printout more verbose
+-Refactored and simplified the handling of steps/scale
+-Refactored the way settings are loaded
+-Made various parts of the code more robust

+#### Bug Fixes
+-Explicitly defined that QT and UC presets are never used
+-Fixed an issue with how newlines are added in the fallback font writer
+-Fixed an issue with how the injector dropdown handles samplers